alihaider8480/Java_Interview_Questions/README.md

 A : no
 //the same method also exists in the ParentClass
 //it does not override, actually it is method hiding
-#fianl method ko override ni karsakta or agar koi class final hai to usko inherit ni karsakta magar final method ko overload karskta hai
+#fianl method ko override ni karsakta or agar koi class final hai to usko inherit ni karsakta magar

 * we can't declare abstract method is private
 * we can't create static method in abstract class